justin-hackin/mobx-keystone-persist/README.md

 With this conditional check, your store will only be hydrated client-side.

-## Examples

-None yet, but can take a look at [agilgur5/react-native-manga-reader-app](https://github.com/agilgur5/react-native-manga-reader-app) which uses it in production.
-Can view the commit that implements it [here](https://github.com/agilgur5/react-native-manga-reader-app/pull/2/commits/286725f417d321f25d16ee3858b0e7e6b7886e77).

 ## How it works

-Basically just a small wrapper around MST's [`onSnapshot` and `applySnapshot`](https://github.com/mobxjs/mobx-state-tree#snapshots).
+Basically just a small wrapper around mobx-keystone's [`getSnapshot` and `applySnapshot`](https://mobx-keystone.js.org/snapshots).
-The source code is currently shorter than this README, so [take a look under the hood](https://github.com/agilgur5/mst-persist/tree/master/src)! :)
+The source code is currently shorter than this README, so [take a look under the hood](https://github.com/Phault/mobx-keystone-persist/tree/master/src)! :)

 ## Credits

+A fork of [mst-persist](https://github.com/agilgur5/mst-persist) modified to use mobx-keystone instead of mobx-state-tree.
+I've barely had to touch the code due to how similar the libraries are, so credits goes to the original author [Anton Gilgur](https://github.com/agilgur5).

-Inspiration for parts of the code and API came from [`redux-persist`](https://github.com/rt2zz/redux-persist), [`mobx-persist`](https://github.com/pinqy520/mobx-persist), and [this MST persist PoC gist](https://gist.github.com/benjick/c48dd2db575e79c7b0b1043de4556ebc)
+Inspiration for parts of the original code and API came from [`redux-persist`](https://github.com/rt2zz/redux-persist), [`mobx-persist`](https://github.com/pinqy520/mobx-persist), and [this MST persist PoC gist](https://gist.github.com/benjick/c48dd2db575e79c7b0b1043de4556ebc)